 Easing the pain

 It’s not easy seeing your baby go through these patches of discomfort, and your old routine might get disrupted for a few days.
-Here are a few things you can try to ease their pain:
+Aside from the plethora of teething toys you can buy for your bub, here are a few things you can try to ease their pain:

 A cold, wet facecloth

 Lots of parents swear by this old-fashioned remedy.
 It’s cheap and easy, and the thick, wet fabric is effective at easing sore gums.
 You could chill the face cloth in the fridge, just be careful with freezing anything.

 If your baby’s really upset by the pain, you could consider an appropriate dose of paracetamol or ibuprofen, or one of the over-the-counter oral anaesthetics for babies.
 Ensure you follow the recommended doses for your child’s age, and talk to your doctor if symptoms become worse.